 Temporomandibular Joint Disorder (TMD) is commonly known as jaw pain.
 Trained therapists can help your pain and clicking by teaching you relaxation, stretching and strengthening exercises for the face, head, neck and postural muscles.

-She offers a complimentary 10 minute phone consultation where you can discuss your situation with her.
+We offer a complimentary 10 minute phone consultation where you can discuss your situation with a Physiotherapist.
 Our office administrator will also answer any of your questions about our services.

 If you’re interested in seeing our team at Waterview Physiotherapy & Health Centre at our Grimsby location, please reach out.
 We are happily accepting new patients and look forward to providing you with the healthcare you deserve.